FOREX-Dollar set for worst quarter since 2010 as Yellen effect lingers

 “The only thing that could push the Fed into more hawkish territory is if they see wage price inflation,” Schlossberg said.

-U.S. nonfarm payrolls are expected to show employers added 205,000 jobs in March.
+U.S. nonfarm payrolls are expected to show the world’s largest economy added 205,000 jobs in March, with the jobless rate steady at 4.9 percent.
 Average earnings, seen as signaling inflation trends, are expected to rise by 0.2 percent.

-The dollar hit more than five-month lows against the Swiss franc for a second straight day, including a session low of 0.9572 franc.
+The Australian dollar hit a fresh nine-month high against the greenback of $0.7723.
+The dollar hit more than five-month lows against the Swiss franc for a second straight day, including a session low of 0.9575 franc.